Congenital Heart Disease (CHD): Symptoms, Causes, Treatment

 Heart Muscle Abnormalities:

-Heart muscle abnormalities that can lead to heart failure.
-The signs of CHD can vary depending upon the defects that the person experiences.
-There are also various types of congenital heart disease which may lead to heart failure.
-Defects may cause either a mix of blood that is oxygen poor and rich to flow through the person's body, or decreased blood flow to their lungs, resulting in an inadequate supply of oxygen.
+Heart muscle abnormalities can lead to heart failure.
+The signs of CHD can vary depending on the defects that the person experiences.
+Various types of congenital heart disease may lead to heart failure.
+Defects may cause either a mix of oxygen-poor and rich blood flow through the person's body or decreased blood flow to their lungs, resulting in an inadequate supply of oxygen.
 Classic signs of cyanosis include a bluish tinge around the person's skin, most often around their fingernails, tongue, and lips.
-Infants may feed poorly and breath quickly.
+Infants may feed poorly and breathe quickly.
 Older persons can experience a lowered tolerance for exercise.

-There are a number of Defects that may cause cyanosis.
+Several Defects may cause cyanosis.
 These defects include:

-There are some types of CHD which can lead to heart failure.
-Some of the defects permit blood to flow from the left side of the person's heart to the right side, overloading the person's heart until their heart fails.
-Additional defects can involve leakage of the person's heart valves that results in an enlargement and decreased efficiency of one or more of their heart's chambers.
+Some types of CHD can lead to heart failure.
+Some defects permit blood to flow from the left side of the person's heart to the right side, overloading the person's heart until the heart fails.
+Additional defects can involve leakage of the person's heart valves that result in enlargement and decreased efficiency of one or more of their heart's chambers.
 The signs of heart failure can include: